korningf/arch-ops/desk-ops.md

 MinGW - Minimal Gnu Windows is a complete POSIX GNU GCC/GLIBC C/C++ toolchain.

-It include gcc, gpp, glibc libraries, and the GNU Autotools (make, configure).
+It include gcc, g++, glibc lib, binutils, GNU Autotools (automake, configure).

 It's not clear yet if we have to cross-compile anything to/from POSIX and GLibc.